Harbringe/BCG/README.md

 ### Overview
 PowerCo serves as a case study for exploring various aspects of customer churn, including:

-- **Data Collection:** Gathering relevant data sets pertaining to customer interactions, demographics, usage patterns, and churn instances.

-- **Data Preprocessing:** Cleaning and organizing the collected data to make it suitable for analysis.
+- **Data Preprocessing:** Cleaning and organizing the provided data to make it suitable for analysis.
 This may involve handling missing values, encoding categorical variables, and scaling numerical features.

 - **Exploratory Data Analysis (EDA):** Investigating the data to identify patterns, correlations, and potential factors contributing to churn.
 Visualization techniques are employed to gain insights into customer behavior.